As a parent carer you may wish to think about creating a one-page profile with your child. Or you could ask your child’s school if they use them.

 They are also used at points of transition to help receiving settings develop a clear picture of the child or young person.

 Use a blank one-page profile template or develop your own version.

 In Norfolk, many schools have adapted the one-page profile into a document that contains information about a child’s strengths, interests and specific support needs.
 You may hear these called different names such as Pupil Passport or All About Me.

-The Virtual School for SEND recommends that school versions should provide an accurate and honest summary of a child or young person’s strengths and difficulties and include:
+The Inclusion and SEND team recommends that school versions should provide an accurate and honest summary of a child or young person’s strengths and difficulties and include: